 It’s important to remember that the assessment and the courses are not designed to give you more work or to provide negative feedback.
 Instead, they are designed to strengthen and build upon your current scholarly writing skills.
 The ultimate goal of the assessment and writing courses are to prepare you to meet Walden’s expectations for scholarly writing at the doctoral level.
 Developing these writing skills early will help later on when you reach the dissertation phase of your program.

-Kimmy Porter is a doctoral student and Doctoral Peer Mentor who is currently enrolled in the PhD in Educational Technology program at Walden University.
+Kimmy Porter is a former Doctoral Peer Mentor who was enrolled in the PhD in Educational Technology program at Walden University.
 Kimmy lives in Maryland her advice to incoming doctoral students is: “You are stronger and capable of much more than you believe.
 Take a breath, believe in yourself – you can do this!!!
 Follow your passion and trust your gut – it will lead you to your dissertation topic.”